stacks-network/docs/_browser/browser-introduction.md

 ## Understand the Blockstack Browser

-Through the Blockstack browser application you can create an identity.
+Through the Blockstack Browser application you can create an identity.
 An identity represents you as you interact with others through DApps.
 The Blockstack Browser is itself, a simple DApp.
 It allows you to: